 A good portion of this article is most useful for those with an Artist or Brand account, but how do you get verified?
 While I can’t guarantee verification, these tips can help.

 - Create a GIPHY account with an email address that matches your website (if you can).

-- Complete your bio, upload a picture of yourself (or your brand’s logo), include your website.
-If you’re a personality within a brand (i.e. I was a radio DJ for a radio station), use a page within the brand’s website that talks about you.
+- Complete your bio, upload a picture of yourself (or your brand’s logo), and include your website.
+If you’re a personality within a brand (e.g. an on-air DJ for a radio station), use a page within the brand’s website that features you.

 - Upload 5-10 GIFs before submitting for an approved account.
 This shows whoever is vetting your account the kind of content you’ll be uploading.
-Put yourself in the GIFs or if you’re an animator, show your original work.
+Put yourself in the GIFs or show off your original work (e.g. if you’re an animator).

-- Apply with GIPHY for either an Artist or Brand account.
+- Submit an application for either an Artist or Brand account.
 If you apply during a weekday, you should hear within 1-2 business days.

 Join fellow Hashtaggers and sign up for our newsletter!
 Also, look up our groups on Facebook (mention you were referred from the website) and LinkedIn.
 Finally, be alerted when we publish new events, follow us on Eventbrite!